kmoir/stuffthatmatters/doc.md

 Forfeiture of property as a result of suspected involvement in drug crimes enabled police departments to significantly increase their budgets.
 In 2000, the Civil Asset Forfeiture Reform Act was passed by Congress to address these issues, including shifting the burden of proof to the government in the case of forfeiture, removing the restriction that the owner post bond, and allocating protections for innocent people who could have lost their homes.
 It did not, however, address the root of the problem with linking forfeiture and drug arrests: profit.
 Police departments have a strong incentive to continue to increase drug arrests that lead to prison time.
 <sup>[12](#myfootnote12)</sup>

 Once arrested, most cases never go to trial in exchange for a reduced sentence by plea bargain or leniency.
 97% of those charged with a felony never face a judge and jury to evaluate their case<sup>[42](#myfootnote42)</sup>.
 Mandatory minimums, and three strikes laws have encouraged people to plead out to avoid longer sentences, especially in the case of children charged with crimes.
 Prosecutors have enormous power and can dismiss a case or add additional charges at their discretion.<sup>[42](#myfootnote42)</sup> Some sentences for drug offences have longer sentences than those for violent crimes, which arguably have a more detrimental impact on the community.
 68% of people that are released are rearrested with a new offense.
-Much of this is due to economic factors such as the inability to find a job.<sup>[43](#myfootnote43)</sup>  One third of prison re-admittance are due to parole violations<sup>[44](#myfootnote44)</sup>
+Much of this is due to economic factors such as the inability to find a job.<sup>[43](#myfootnote43)</sup>  One third of prison re-admittances are due to parole violations<sup>[44](#myfootnote44)</sup>

 From the American Bar Association,